kdsingharneja/the-javascript-code-review-checklist/README.md

 * Actively replace Prototype.js code with jQuery, where possible, while working on new features or refactoring.

-8 Variables are hoisted up in JS.
-But make sure to declare vars on top of method.
+* Even though variables are hoisted up in JS, make sure to declare vars on top of method.
 This promotes readability

 Intead of..